Welcome, Prospective Students!

 Advanced Placement (AP) classes cannot be used to fulfill this requirement.

-(Students taking GE courses outside of SF State should speak with advisors at their schools and refer to the assist website for course equivalents.) - Students who plan to pursue a graduate degree in the Speech, Language and Hearing Sciences (e.g., Speech-Language Pathology or Audiology) must take one of these courses: CHEM 100; CHEM 101; CHEM 180; PHYS 101; PHYS 111; or PHYS 220 or equivalent.
+2. Students who plan to pursue a graduate degree in the Speech, Language and Hearing Sciences (e.g., Speech-Language Pathology or Audiology) must take one of these courses: CHEM 100; CHEM 101; CHEM 180; PHYS 101; PHYS 111; or PHYS 220 or equivalent.
 The American Speech-Language Hearing Association requires the completion of a Chemistry or Physics course in order to obtain the Certificate of Clinical Competence.
 Many schools expect applicants to have completed these courses to be considered for their graduate programs in the Speech, Language and Hearing Sciences.

 Students who do not plan to pursue a graduate degree in the Speech, Language and Hearing Sciences (e.g., Speech-Language Therapy or Audiology) can take any course from the Area B1: Physical Science List.